Skip to content

 • Smudge

-• scratch resulting in ordinary manipulation with Sharpe element (nails, ring, watch)
+• Scratch resulting in ordinary manipulation with Sharpe elements (nails, ring, watch)

 Wedding albums and durability